 This one-way nature of energy should be a warning to humanity.
 There is lots of energy about us but its entropy is continually increasing.
 Would a wise person be sure to make the best utility of the available energy?
 Do we make the best choices?
 Take a look at the consumption patterns to see where we are using energy today.

 One question may still perplex you.
 Where does energy’s ability go to?
 Simply, it dissipates as heat.
 Cold areas get warmer.
-Cold areas don’t get colder.
+Cold areas don’t naturally get colder.
 As heat energy radiates out from stars or planets, the energy transfers to the atoms spread throughout the universe.
 If this were the only force, eventually all material objects of the universe will all have the same temperature.
-But that temperature would still be very darn cold so don’t expect any paradise.
+But that temperature would still be very darn cold so don’t expect a tropical paradise.

 Our Sun is one big fusion reactor.
 Hydrogen atoms fling about throughout its volume.
 They sometimes hit each other, fuse, and, make Helium.
 Helium makes Oxygen.
 Oxygen fuses into Carbon.
 When two get together to make a third, the third has a little bit less mass.
 This mass loss appears as electromagnetic energy.
 The energy spreads somewhat unevenly across the infinite spectrum.
 But, the majority of it exists as visible light.